-BiographyAmerican tenor Robert Watson, a native of Kansas City, is an artist at Deutsche Oper Berlin.
-He made his professional debut as a Noble in Wagner’s Lohengrin with San Francisco Opera.
-The following season, Watson returned to SFO to create the role of Henry Cox in the world premiere of Picker’s Dolores Claiborne.
+BiographyAmerican tenor Robert Watson, a native of Kansas City, made his professional debut as a Noble in Wagner’s LOHENGRIN with San Francisco Opera.
+The following season, he returned to SFO to create the role of Henry Cox in the world premiere of Picker’s DOLORES CLAIBORNE.

 Natascha van Randenborgh

 Mobil: +49-173-7 76 88 20

 |Peter Grimes||Peter Grimes|